stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1.
+1. Rock of Ages
-2. As the Deer
+2. Before the Throne of God Above
-3. I Am Not My Own
+3. His Mercy is More
-4. Undivided
+4. And Can It Be

 ## 4pm
-1.
+1. Hear Our Prayer
-2. Your Word
+2. Jerusalem
-3. Water Without Price
+3. His Mercy is More
-4. Come Thou Fount
+4. Yet Not I But Through Christ In Me

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)